describo/crate-builder-component/README.md

 npm install --save element-plus @fortawesome/fontawesome-free @fortawesome/fontawesome-svg-core
 ```

-## Wire it up
+## Wire it up as a plugin

--   Plug it into your Vue app.
+Plug it into your Vue app.
 It will look something like the following - note that `you` configure
 tailwind, fontawesome and element-plus css your app:

 ```JS
 import "./tailwind.css";